PreetSIngh8929/movie_utils-go/README.md

 # movie_utils-go
-utils loibrary for movie app
+error and logger shared library for movie app.